On Maximum Differential Coloring of Planar Graphs: Labeling General Caterpillars

-We start with a labeling for the more intuitive but slightly restricted case where $G$ is a caterpillar and each spine vertex has at least one leg.
-Then we adapt the labeling to general caterpillars.
+We start with a labeling scheme for the more intuitive --but slightly restricted-- case, where $G$ is a caterpillar and each spine vertex has at least one leg.
+Then, we adapt the proposed scheme to general caterpillars.